conduktor/conduktor-coding-challenge/software-engineers/README.md

 Here are additional stuff you should be using with Kotlin:

-- [Coroutines](https://kotlinlang.org/docs/reference/coroutines-overview.html): don't use basic `Thread`s to do async stuff.
+- [Coroutines](https://kotlinlang.org/docs/reference/coroutines-overview.html): don't use Threads to do async stuff.
 Coroutine are like Fibers, can scale massively without impact and provide automatic supervision (parent-child relationships).
-This is idiomatic in Kotlin.
 - [Flow](https://kotlinlang.org/docs/reference/coroutines/flow.html): equivalent of RxJava, Reactor, Akka Streams, ZIO Streams etc. in Kotlin
 - [Arrow](https://arrow-kt.io/): the Functional companion to Kotlin's Standard Library (Either, Validated, traverse, etc.)